Jobs at Bandcamp

 - A history of developing successful, large-scale, public web software

-- A love of the ruby programming language
+- (Open to) a love of the ruby programming language

-- A world-weary wisdom from fighting, making peace with, and in the end kinda sorta loving SQL
+- A world-weary wisdom from fighting with, making peace with, and in the end kinda sorta loving sql (we use mysql)

 - The ability to find your way around and make things happen in linux